nigelhorne/App-Test-Generator/README.md

 Nigel Horne, `<njh at nigelhorne.com>`

-Portions of this module's design and documentation were created with the assistance of [ChatGPT](https://openai.com/) (GPT-5), with final curation and authorship by Nigel Horne.
+Portions of this module's initial design and documentation were created with the assistance of [ChatGPT](https://openai.com/) (GPT-5), with final curation and authorship by Nigel Horne.